Game | Players | Level | Description |

 Trick avoidance games invert trick-traking.
 Instead of trying to win tricks, players try to lose tricks.
 Or, they try to lose certain penalty cards.

-We also present Compendium, a "combination game" where you play one hand each of our simple trick avoidance games.
-Compendium offers variety while creating interest with its goal of determining a "grand winner".
+We also present Compendium, a "combination game" where you play one hand of each of our trick avoidance games.
+Compendium enables you to crown a "grand winner" for the games.

 Win Some Tricks But Avoid Others